ephemeraHQ/convos-app/features/authentication/authentication.readme.md

 # Authentication Module

-This document provides a high-level overview of the authentication strategy used in our application, explaining the flow involving Firebase AppCheck, XMTP, and Ethereum wallet integration via Privy passkeys, as well as the two primary endpoints for user creation and authentication.
+This document provides a high-level overview of the authentication strategy used in our application, explaining the flow involving Firebase AppCheck, XMTP, and Ethereum wallet integration via Turnkey passkeys, as well as the two primary endpoints for user creation and authentication.

 ## Loom Recordings